data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-127

-The Python data structured tailored to the problem of encoding a map from one finite set to another is called a **dictionary**.
+The Python data structure tailored to the problem of encoding a map from one finite set to another is called a **dictionary**.
 Dictionary literals consist of a comma separated list of the desired input-output pairs (with each input and output separated by a colon) delimited by curly braces.
 For example, the dictionary encoding the map described above looks like this:

     pre(data-executable)
+      | rgb = {
-      | rgb = {"fuchsia": (256, 0, 256),
+      |   "fuchsia": (256, 0, 256),
       |   "firebrick": (178, 34, 34),
-      |        "goldenrod": (218, 165, 32)}
+      |   "goldenrod": (218, 165, 32)
+      | }

 <p></p>